 Household sugar is very often used in recipes with the highest amount and is present in every household.
 It is usually refined.
 This means that it has been purified by various processes.
 Chemically, it is almost pure sucrose.
 The advantage of household sugar is that it has no aftertaste.
 It is produced from sugar cane or sugar beet.

-But now to the individual special types of sugar, which you may only know about since the ice cream was made.
+But now to the individual special types of sugar, which you may have only learned about since the ice cream was made.

 Dextrose (= glucose)